Contact

 Biography

-Previously he taught at the universities of Portsmouth and Greenwich and worked as a researcher at the University of Southampton and Goldsmiths College, University of London.
-Prior to entering academia he was a Senior Policy Advisor at the Department for Culture, Media and Sport.
+I previously taught at the universities of Portsmouth and Greenwich and worked as a researcher at the University of Southampton and Goldsmiths College, University of London.
+Prior to entering academia I was a Senior Policy Advisor at the Department for Culture, Media and Sport with responsibility for architecture and design policy.

 Expertise Summary

-I have conducted extensive research with home educating families.
+I have conducted extensive research with homeschooling families.
 In particular exploring the impact of race, class and religious affiliation on understandings of risk in relation to these families.
+My work in this area is interested in theorising how homeschooling (home education) is understood in public, media and political discourse.

-I am currently conducting research around the experiences of non-traditional students studying at elite universities in the United States and the UK.
-This project focuses on the global role of neo-liberal higher education economies, the reproduction of elites and mobilities.
+My work in HE explores transitions into and out of universities in relation to race/ethnicity and social class.
+I am in the final stages of a project that analyses the experiences of non-traditional students studying at elite universities in the United States and the UK.
+This focuses on the global role of neo-liberal higher education economies, the reproduction of elites and mobilities, and the persistence of racism within HE.
+It uses theoretical positions drawn from Critical Race Theory and the work of Pierre Bourdieu.

 Selected Publications